Mohammed8339/-DownloadOrganizer/README.md

 1. Ensure you have Python installed on your system.
 2. Clone the repository or download the code files.
+3. Create a folder in your downloads folder called: `Folders`
-3. Open a terminal or command prompt and navigate to the project directory.
+4. Open a terminal or command prompt and navigate to the project directory.
-4. Run the script using the command: `python downloads_organizer.py`.
+5. Run the script using the command: `python downloads_organizer.py`.
-5. Sit back and let the script do the work!
+6. Sit back and let the script do the work!
 The 'Downloads' folder will be organized automatically based on file extensions.

 ## Requirements